NURSING AND MIDWIFERY SCIENCES

 An additional place is available for Candidates with disabilities or with certified invalidity equal to or above 66%.
 The invalidity must be compatible with the activities performed during the Internship; the compatibility will be ascertained by a Board appointed specifically for the purpose.
 If necessary, disabled individuals are provided with suitable structural and functional forms of support.

 Key learning outcomes

-Graduates from the Second Cycle Degree in Nursing and Midwifery must possess an advanced academic and professional training that enables them to participate skilfully in health-care, managerial, training and research processes in an area pertaining to one of the Class 1 healthcare professions (nurse, midwife).
-At the end of their Course of Study, second-cycle graduates must be able to express advanced skills of an educative, preventive, welfare, rehabilitative, palliative and complementary type, in response to priority problems of the health of the population and problems of quality in the services.
-Based on the knowledge acquired, they will also be able to take into account, in the scheduling and management of health workers, community needs, the development of new methods to organise work, and technological and IT innovation, including references to forms of tele-assistance and tele-didactics, and the planning and organisation of pedagogic-training interventions as well as the homogenisation of operational standards to match those of the European Union.
-The Second Cycle Degree Course normally lasts for two years split into two semesters for each academic year.
-Second Cycle graduates must develop, also following experience gained through appropriate professional activity, an integrated approach to the organisational and managerial problems of the health professions, qualified by mastery of the techniques and procedures of health management, in respect of their own and others' skills.
+The Second Cycle Degree in Nursing and Midwifery is designed to provide an advanced academic and professional training that enables students to participate skilfully in health care, managerial, training and research processes in an area pertaining to one of the category 1 healthcare professions (nurse, midwife).
+Graduates at the end of the second-cycle degree course must be able to demonstrate advanced competences of an educational, preventive, assistance, rehabilitative, palliative and complementary nature, in response to priority health problems of the population and issues concerning the quality of the services.
+According to the knowledge acquired, they will also be able to take into account, when planning and managing medical personnel, both the needs of the community and the development of new methods for organising work, technological and IT innovation, also with regard to forms of remote assistance and remote education.
+They will additionally be capable of planning and organising educational and training events, while ensuring operative standards are brought into line with those of the European Union.
+The normal duration of the second-cycle degree course is two years, divided into two semesters for each academic year.
+As a result, with the experience gained during the course, graduates develop an integrated approach to organisational and management-related problems of the medical professions and become qualified by a sound command of the techniques and procedures of medical management, thus respecting their own competences and those of others.